-Cost of video production can vary from agency to agency.
+Cost of video production can and does varies from agency to agency.
 Professional video production for your company does not have to be expensive.
 However, there are several fees involved with video production, which we’ll discuss in this article.
-If you’re searching for a precise estimate for your video production, we welcome you to fill out our simple online form to request a quotation.
-Otherwise, keep reading to learn about 10 elements that influence how much a video would cost for a brand, product, or business.
+If you’re searching for a precise estimate for your video production.
+Learn about 10 elements that influence how much a video would cost for a brand, product, or business in Malaysia

 Video Production Cost Breakdown